Joheb133/3d-weather-app/README.md

 Used as a proxy to hide enviroment variables from client.
 Vercel cache control caches response for 10 minutes, this prevents unnecessary request to weather API.

 #### Search API
 As part of openweathers API, you can search for city's, this uses up API request limit so I've coded my own way of searching.
 A file storing city data, which I got from openweather, is stored in the data folder.
-The data folder contains the original.json, the minified version that uses hash tables to make for quick searches.
+The data folder contains the original.json, the minified version that utilises objects to make for quick searches.
 The .gz file is a compressed file that halfs GET request time.

 The data from the file is cached for 1 day, which is longer than the serverless functions lifespan.
 Feel free to find a better hosting method for the hash_cty.json.
 For reliability it's best you host the file yourself incase this repo is ever deleted or restructured.